DatoKviloria/sut/README.md

 # SUT@Neo Dev Day 1

-  > Don't use in production

-  > API Will be Changed soon
+  > Don't use in production, API will be changed soon

   > SUT Version: 2.0